jphp-group/jphp/packager/README.md

 jppm app:run
 ```

 It will println `Hello World` in your console.
+The php source of the package see in `src/index.php`.

 ### 3. How to run and build JPHP apps?